codecygen/101-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies/README.md

 req.session.anyName = "yes!";
 ```

-then get based controller function, we can get it back
+Next, get based controller function, we can get it back
 ```javascript
 console.log(req.session.anyName);
 // Output: yes!
 ```

-finally, for templating engines, res.locals is a feature provided by Express.js.
+After that, for templating engines, res.locals is a feature provided by Express.js.
 Remember this will not work for libraries like ReactJS.
 Firtly, we need to set it in a middleware called populateSelectedUser.js

 ```javascript